openshift/runbooks/alerts/advanced-cluster-management-operator/ACMMetricsCollectorFederationError.md

 You should see successful scrape operations with no 403 errors.
 The alert will clear after 10+ minutes of successful federation.

+### 4. If the incoming metric request is too large

+If the collector is trying to federate too many metrics in a single request you can increase the number of workers used.
+This will make the metric-collector split up federate requests between multiple workers.

+* To increase the metrics collection workers on all clusters, edit the workers parameter in the multicluster-observability-operator resource on the Hub:
+    ```console
+    spec:
+        observabilityAddonSpec:
+            enableMetrics: true
+            workers: 4
+    ```
 **Expected resolution time**: Alert should clear within 10-15 minutes after RBAC permissions are restored and successful scraping resumes.